patproct/LaunchAzimuth/README.md

 ## Outputs

+No returned outputs yet.
+Outputs are printed when this module is executed from the command line.

 ## Next steps/refinements
 * Add ability to call this from another Python script, without need for command line arguments